 The Mystery Chevelle.....
 I may just pull that old dog out of its cave and start introducing it to all those who never had the chance to see it when I was actively showing it.

 So, that car is in fact where the name Mystery Chevelle was born, a name that has now become synonymous with me and my web site throughout the world!
 Actually, it’s a nickname I am proud to be associated with!

 The Mystery Chevelle… ahhh yes… there has been some confusion over the years as to what the MYSTERY CHEVELLE really is?
 Which car is it?
 Do I still have it?
 What’s the Mystery??

 I figure it's about time I clear it up and give a brief overview about that very special car!

-The Mystery Chevelle was a Marina Blue/Bright Blue Bucket seat interior 66 SS that I owned many years ago.
+The Mystery Chevelle is my Marina Blue/Bright Blue Bucket seat interior 66 SS that I bought many years ago.
 MYSTERYCHEVELLE.COM was a simple web page I created to showcase this car to my friends.